 Like many store-bought skincare products, most conventional sunscreens are full of toxic chemicals that have been linked to reproductive problems, tissue damage, asthma, allergies and other negative side effects (source).

-Chemical sunscreen (meaning those sunscreens that rely on oxybenzone, avobenzone, octisalate, octocrylene, homosalate and/or octinoxate as their active ingredients) penetrates the skin, going directly into your bloodstream (not to mention breast milk and urine) and can cause a host of problems because of their ability to mimic hormones and irritate the skin.
+Chemical sunscreens containing UV absorbers (meaning those sunscreens that rely on oxybenzone, avobenzone, octisalate, octocrylene, homosalate and/or octinoxate as their active ingredients) penetrate the skin, going directly into your bloodstream (not to mention breast milk and urine) and can cause a host of problems because of their ability to mimic hormones and irritate the skin.

-Think about the lifeguard with the white swipe on his nose.
+Now the one downside is that they're also harder to rub into your skin, and often times leave users with a white coating on the skin.
+If you need a good visual.
+Think about the lifeguard with the white stripe on his nose.
 That's mineral sunscreen.
-These minerals sit on top of the skin, rather than penetrating the skin, which makes them safer.
+These minerals sit on top of the skin, rather than penetrating the skin, which is why it makes them safer.

-Some brands use nano-particles in their formulas to help with this problem, but nano-particles have their own slew of concerns (source).
+Some brands are starting to attempt a solution for white-paint look but using nano-particles in their formulas to help with this problem, but nano-particles have their own slew of concerns (source).

-Conventional Sunscreen Contributes to the collapse of coral reefs
+Are Conventional Sunscreen Contributing to the Collapse of Coral Reefs?

 This also disrupts the development of fish and other wildlife.
 Even a small drop is enough to damage delicate corals, so with an estimated amount of about 14,000 tons of sunscreen lotions ending up in coral reefs around the world each year, that is A LOT of disruption to the ocean's ecosystem! (source)

 Reef-safe sunscreen alternatives include mineral sunblocks with zinc oxide and titanium dioxide.
-They must be “non-nano” in size to be considered reef-safe.
+Note: they must be “non-nano” in size to be considered reef-safe.

 Which brings us to…